 HOW TO MANAGE CRAVINGS

+How long does nicotine withdrawal last?
 The first two weeks are the hardest.
-Being prepared to get through by using your plan, assistance from your doctor, additional support from an 802Quits phone or in-person Quit Coach and your support network will be key to your success.
+Being prepared to get through by using your customized quit plan, assistance from your doctor, additional support from an 802Quits phone or in-person Quit Coach and your support network will be key to your success.
 Every quit experience feels different; it will be harder for some people than others.
 If you’ve tried one approach in the past and it didn’t work, consider trying another.
 Every try builds on what you’ve learned and gets you closer to success.

 What about E-Cigarettes?